manlio99/Materia-de-aprendizaje/7_FinalProjects/MysteryWildlifePreserveIVehiclePatternsLife/README.md

-# Mystery at the Wildlife Preserve I: Vehicle Patterns of Life
+# Mystery at the Wildlife Preserve: Vehicle Patterns of Life

 ## Background
 Mistford is a mid-size city is located to the southwest of a large nature preserve.
 The city has a small industrial area with four light-manufacturing endeavors.
 Mitch Vogel is a post-doc student studying ornithology at Mistford College and has been discovering signs that the number of nesting pairs of the Rose-Crested Blue Pipit, a popular local bird due to its attractive plumage and pleasant songs, is decreasing!
 The decrease is sufficiently significant that the Pangera Ornithology Conservation Society is sponsoring Mitch to undertake additional studies to identify the possible reasons.
 Mitch is gaining access to several datasets that may help him in his work, and he has asked you (and your colleagues) as experts in visual analytics to help him analyze these datasets.